KauanValle/detector_de_horas/README.md

 13:00 até as 19:00 - Tarde
 19:00 até as 23:00 - Noite

-Ele também a hora em tempo real em que você está acessando o site.
+Eu implementei a função de mostar a hora em tempo real atual e também o site é responsivo!